Kang Ha-neul: 2019–present: When the Camellia Blooms, Squid Game, and continued success

-In 2020, Kang joined Season 2 of Traveler with Ahn Jae-hong and Ong Seong-wu.
-From November 30 to December 12, 2019, the trio embarked on a two-week journey in Argentina, immersing themselves in the stunning landscapes and vibrant culture of the country.
-They visited iconic locations such as Iguazu Falls, Perito Moreno Glacier, and Patagonia.
-In 2021, Kang made his comeback to the silver screen with Waiting for Rain, playing the role of Young Ho, a man who lives his life aimlessly while exchanging letters with his lover.
-The same year he was confirmed to star in the mystery thriller film Streaming in which Kang's character runs a popular YouTube channel based on criminal profiling.
-The story follows him live streaming as he solves a murder case.
-It is set to release on Netflix on March 21, 2025.
+In 2021, Kang returned to the silver screen with Waiting for Rain, playing Young-ho, a man who lives aimlessly while corresponding with a lover via letters.
+He acted opposite Chun Woo-hee.
+It was released on April 28, 2021.
+The same year, he was confirmed to star in the mystery thriller film Streaming.

 In 2022, Kang starred in the period adventure film The Pirates: The Last Royal Treasure, a sequel to the blockbuster hit The Pirates.
-Later the same year, he starred in the JTBC series Insider, playing a judicial trainee who goes undercover in prison to catch a gang leader.
-Later in the year, he also starred in the drama Curtain Call that earned him the Top Excellence Actor Award at the 2022 KBS Drama Awards.
+The film was released in South Korea on August 6, 2014, by Lotte Entertainment.
+It has grossed over $64 million worldwide.
+Later that year, he starred in the JTBC series Insider, playing a judicial trainee who goes undercover in prison to catch a gang leader.
+Following this, he starred in the drama Curtain Call, which earned him the Top Excellence Actor Award at the 2022 KBS Drama Awards.

-On June 24, 2023, it was reported that Kang will join season 2 of Squid Game as Dae-ho.
-Kang is also confirmed to lead the movie Yadang: the Snitch as Lee Kang-soo, a broker known as "Yadang," who controls the drug trade while secretly selling information on dealers to law enforcement.
-The film is set to release in theatres on April 23, 2025.
-On October 3, 2023, the romantic comedy film Love Reset, directed by Nam Dae-jung, was released in theaters in South Korea.
-The film stars Ha-neul and Jung So-min and follows the story of a couple who experience amnesia after an accident, just 30 days before their scheduled divorce.
+On June 24, 2023, it was reported that Kang would join the second season of the series Squid Game.
+He was also confirmed to lead the film Yadang: the Snitch.
+The romantic comedy film Love Reset, directed by Nam Dae-jung and co-starring Jung So-min, was released in South Korea on October 3, 2023.
+The plot centers on a couple who experience amnesia 30 days before their scheduled divorce.

-On April 22, 2024, Kang was announced to star as Woo-seong, a successful homebuyer who suffers from unidentifiable noises between floors in the Netflix thriller movie Wall to Wall, directed by Kang Tae-jun.
-It was announced to premiere in 2025.
-On October 17, 2024, it was reported that Kang will lead a romance drama Tastefully Yours as Han Beom-woo, a successor of a large food company that has no interest in 'taste'.
-It premiered on ENA in May, 2025 and also available for streaming on Genie TV in South Korea and on Netflix in selected regions.
+On April 22, 2024, Kang was announced to star in the Netflix thriller movie Wall to Wall, directed by Kang Tae-jun.
+On October 17, 2024, it was reported that Kang will lead ENA romance drama Tastefully Yours.
+In the winter of 2024, Kang appeared as Dae-ho second season of Squid Game as Kang Dae-ho / Player 388.